yysun/apprun-site/src/pages/how-it-works.md

 ] as (readonly [string, any])[];
 ```

-In addition to having AppRun components as pages, you can also add HTML files and markdown files in the _pages_ directory.
-The _build_ scripts converts them into AppRun components and saves to the **src/_lib** directory.

 The generated **src/_lib/index.tsx** imports the all components from **src/_lib** and **src/pages**; and exports an array that maps routing events to components.

-The main entry point of the application, **src/index.tsx**, imports the event-component mapping from **src/_lib/index.tsx**.
-Then it creates the pages, and sets the routing events.
+The event-component mapping from **src/_lib/index.tsx** is used to creates the pages, and sets the routing events in the main entry point of the application, **src/index.tsx**,

-Next, let's [Getting Started](#getting-started) to see it in action.
+Let's [Getting Started](#getting-started) to see it in action.